 “Janey!”
 Trent’s voice echoed from farther up the hall.

+Dammit.
 “Hey, Trent!” she responded.
 She guessed Celengor wouldn’t be visiting that night—but maybe it was for the best.
-They’d known each other for a while, but work meant they’d only chatted a handful of times.
+They’d known each other for a while, but work meant they hadn't actually talked that often.
+No point in getting too involved this early.

-Trent’s lantern bobbed in the darkness ahead, past the door to the apartment where creepy Llendri lived, always muttering to himself and stacking furniture.
+Trent’s lantern shone in the darkness ahead, by the door to the apartment where creepy Llendri muttered to himself and stacked furniture all night.
 She squinted for a better look—a shadow seemed to follow Trent.

 “Howdy,” Celengor called out, waving with his free hand.

-Someone was definitely walking behind Trent.
+Someone definitely walked behind Trent.
 He stopped at the door and his mystery guest stepped to the side to reveal herself.

 “Uh, hi Jane,” Daria said.

 Jane gasped.
 It was her, all right: the same stoic and bespectacled face, one far prettier than Daria would ever willingly admit.
-But she saw differences, too.
-Daria’s hair was in disarray, her clothes shabby, with dirt smudged on her face and hands.
-She kind of stank, too.
+But she saw differences, too: her hair in disarray, her clothes shabby, with dirt smudged on her face and hands.
+Plus, she kind of stank.

 Jane gasped.
 “Daria!
 Are you okay?
 What happened?
 How’d you get here?”